 And if your morning routine is healthy and supports your goals – then you’re already halfway to success.

-By the way, many highly successful people say that a part of their morning routine is to check their to-dos for the day and get in the right, productive mood.
-Use Bordio to review your to-do lists and waiting lists for tasks that are not yet scheduled.
+By the way, many highly successful people say that a part of their morning routine is to check their to-dos in the weekly schedule maker free for the day and get in the right, productive mood.
+Use the free online calendar planner by Bordio to review your to-do lists and waiting lists for tasks that are not yet scheduled in your virtual planner.

 Making a to-do list

 If you are not creating to-dos, we recommend you start now.
-To-do lists allow you to have a single place for all your tasks, releasing your brain from having to remember all 147 things you need to do.
+Online to-do lists allow you to have a single place for all your tasks, releasing your brain from having to remember all 147 things you need to do.

-Some people create and update their to-dos every day, some plan their week ahead.
+Some people create and update their to-dos in simple electronic planner every day, some plan their week ahead.
 Play with different formats and see what makes more sense for you.

 A to-do list helps you prepare for the day.
 It is also great for prioritizing tasks because once you have them in front of you, you can spot the top priority ones easier.

 As you engage with your to-dos, train yourself to identify tasks that you can delegate.
 You don’t need to be Steve Jobs or Chief People Officer to start delegating.
 It is helpful at any point in life and career.
 A successful person understands that their time is the most valuable asset, and they don’t waste it on non-urgent, low-priority tasks.

 Tip 1: Learning to prioritize tasks can improve your life significantly.
 You’ll have more time for important stuff, and you will be able to achieve your main goals.
 Read our task prioritization guide for more advice.